Leonardo-Boss/suckless-site/suckless.org/project_ideas.md

 recent approaches such as Google's bionic libc are a step into the right direction, though not radical enough.
 We think there is a great opportunity to implement a completely new libc which abstracts a very nice standard environment which can be implemented on modern OS platforms in a straightforward manner.
 Our goal would be to realize an initial proposal on Linux.

 ***Requirements:*** Very good C knowledge is essential.

 ### Improve tcc

-We'd like to see [tcc](http://bellard.org/tcc/) being continued and improved.  gcc is too slow and too focused on language-agnostics and particularly focused on its C++ support.
-We have the impression that most open source software is written in C and makes no use of C++, so we desire an improved tcc.
+We would like to see [tcc](http://bellard.org/tcc/) development continued and improved. gcc is too slow, too focused on language-agnostics and particularly too focused on C++ support.
+We believe most open source software is written in C and makes no use of C++; hence, we desire an improved tcc.

 We are also concerned about recent attempts to implement the C front-end of gcc in C++.
-We believe that is a bad decision in general (due to demanding C++ as bootstrapping environment) and would like to get rid of the gcc dependency for these reasons.
+Requiring C++ in a bootstrapping environment is a bad decision in general, so we would like to get rid of the gcc dependency for the above reasons.

-We'd like the improved tcc to be able to build all suckless projects and perhaps the modern libc replacement.
+We'd like the improved tcc to be able to build all suckless projects and perhaps even the modern libc replacement.

 ***Requirements:*** Very good C knowledge is essential as well as knowledge of x86 assembler and executable formats.

 ### Comprehensive code audit

 All software hosted at suckless.org should undergo a comprehensive code audit.
-This includes search for vulnerabilities, verification of all algorithms, proof-reading of the documentation and possibly a code clean-up.
+This includes searching for vulnerabilities, a verification of all algorithms, proof-reading of the documentation and possibly a code cleanup.
 The result has to be a report on all found errors and maybe some advice for the project maintainers.
 This task requires experience in this field.